This stage is designed to help the church prepare how they will make the changes God requires of it.

 A resource to help the local church develop effective evangelism in their context.

-- Seeking Evidence for Church Health
+- Measuring Church Growth and Health

 For further help or information on any aspect of using MAP for Derby Diocese, please contact: